shlokrp/employee-management/README.md

-This is a Employee Management software made with the help of Python and MYSQL conector.
+This is a employee management software made with the help of Python and MYSQL conector.

 It has the folowing Features:
 1) Employee registration.